phaserjs/phaser/README.md

 correctly (this may disagree with CSS breakpoints but it aligns the with actual CSS width), without applying a window height/width expansion as required on mobile browsers.
+* Signals have been heavily restructured to cut down on the number that are generated in-game.
+New signal proxies manage the setting and creation as required, cutting down on the volume of run-time object creation significantly.
+No user code needs to change, however if you did override Phaser.Signal or Sprite.Events then please be aware of the changes by inspecting the source (and commit #1389 by @pnstickne).

 ### Updates